nickaggarwal/inferless-summarization/README.md

 # Facebook/Bart-Large-CNN

-Facebook's Bart-Large-CNN is a state-of-the-art model for performing summarization.
-You can use this template to import and run a Bart-Large-CNN model in the Inferless platform.
+Facebook's Bart-Large-CNN is a state-of-the-art model for performing the task for **text-summarization**.
+You can use this template to import and run a test summarisation using Bart-Large-CNN model in the Inferless platform.

 ---
 ## Prerequisites